November 19, 2019

 -And people will take it to the heart too, because of the way in which you expressed it in the song.

 LL: Well, I'm really serious about this.
-And I suppose "Don't Kill the Animals" was the fastest song [brief cut in the recording; she means it's the most quickly written song of hers (source: other interviews)].
+And I suppose "Don't Kill the Animals" was the fastest song [brief cut in the recording; the most fastly written song of hers (source: other interviews)].
 It was intentionally that way, because I wanted it to be like a news broadcast.

 -How did you become involved in the anti-fur movement?